grnhse/greenhouse-api-docs/source/includes/webhooks/_interview_events.md

 ## Interview deleted

-This web hook fires when a scheduled interview is cancelled or the interview is deleted directly.
-This web hook will not fire if an interview is deleted because a candidate, application, or hiring plan is deleted.
+This webhook fires when a scheduled interview is cancelled or the interview is deleted directly.
+This webhook will not fire if an interview is deleted because a candidate, application, or hiring plan is deleted.

 ```json
 {